 But pay attention.
 Because every quarter the bonus category changes.
 Maybe for three months, it's restaurants where you get 5 percent back, and then the next three months, it's gas purchases that give you 5 percent back, and the next three months, it's groceries, and then the next three months, maybe it's travel-related expenses like hotels and airplanes or all of your purchases on Amazon.com and wholesale clubs.
 And to top it all off, something to pay attention to, if you're using your credit card a lot, there are usually caps on the amounts you can spend in the bonus categories.

-For instance, Chase Freedom® is among the most famous of these rotating categories cash-back cards.
+For instance, Chase Freedom® (This card is not currently available on CardRatings) is among the most famous of these rotating categories cash-back cards.
 It offers 5 percent back on the first $1,500 you spend each quarter and 1 percent on your other purchases.
 One other thing to note: you have to "activate" the 5 percent category earning each quarter.
 If you don't, you'll just earn 1 percent even on the bonus purchases.
+(The information related to this credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.)

 Customer-choice rewards.
 One last type you'll want to think about as you compare cash-back rewards cards is the somewhat unusual hybrid in which a tiered card meets a rotating categories card and throws in some customization options for each cardholder.
 A good example of this type of card is the Bank of America® Cash Rewards credit card with which you'll earn 3 percent cash back in a category of your choosing among the following list: gas, online shopping, dining, travel, drug stores or home improvement/furnishings; 2 percent back on your gas station and wholesale club purchases (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases); and 1 percent on your other purchases.
 You can change your 3 percent category once each calendar month.